varamsky/learn-java8/README.md

 6. How to maintain multiple profiles in a Spring Application?
 7. What is a microservice?
 What is the advantage over monolithic architecture?
 8. What is RESTful?
+9. What are Client Certificates?
+10. Explain the use of PACT in microservices architecture?
+11. What is OAuth?
+12. What is difference between @Controller and @RestController?
-9. What is Eager vs Lazy loading in Hibernate?
+13. What is Eager vs Lazy loading in Hibernate?

 ### SQL